EleonoraGrigoryan/DMO-troubleshooting-queries/README.md

 - [x] Audit client applications, logins, and connections/sessions
 - [x] View wait types and resource utilization for each type
 - [x] Identify most used/not used indexes and their statistics
+- [x] Get SQL text and Query Plans from cashed queries
 - [x] and much more

 Each script is described by a comment at the top of its file.